cadizsd/reading_test/README.md

 ```
 tail -f /var/log/cloud-init-output.log
 ```
-Once the instance is up and running, you should be able to access your application via the public IP address of your EC2 instance at http://<instance-IP>:8080.
+Once the instance is up and running, you should be able to access your application via the s3 bucket URL.